arzutr/MuPLSQL/README.md

 It currently supports dozens of mutation operators.
 It is also designed to be extensible for incorporating new mutation operators.

-Detailed documentation regarding the toolset is provided [Wiki Page](https://github.com/arzutr/MuPLSQL/wiki) of the project.
+Detailed documentation regarding the toolset is provided at the [Wiki Page](https://github.com/arzutr/MuPLSQL/wiki) of the project.

 ## Credits